joomlatools/joomlatools-console/README.md

 Installation
 ------------

-1. Download or clone this repository.

-1. Make the `joomla` command executable:

-    `$ chmod u+x /path/to/joomla-console/bin/joomla`

-1. Configure your system to recognize where the executable resides.
-There are 3 options:
-    1. Create a symbolic link in a directory that is already in your PATH, e.g.:

-        `$ ln -s /path/to/joomla-console/bin/joomla /usr/bin/joomla`
+1. Install using Composer:

+ `$ composer global install joomlatools/joomla-console`

-    1. Explicitly add the executable to the PATH variable which is defined in the the shell configuration file called .profile, .bash_profile, .bash_aliases, or .bashrc that is located in your home folder, i.e.:
+1. Tell your system where to find the executable by adding the composer directory to your PATH.
+Add the following line to your shell configuration file called either .profile, .bash_profile, .bash_aliases, or .bashrc.
+This file is located in your home folder.

-        `export PATH="$PATH:/path/to/joomla-console/bin:/usr/local/bin"`

-    1. Add an alias for the executable by adding this to you shell configuration file (see list in previous option):

-        `$ alias joomla=/path/to/joomla-console/bin/joomla`

-    For options 2 and 3 above, you should log out and then back in to apply your changes to your current session.

-1. Test that joomla executable is found by your system:

-    `$ which joomla`
+ `$ export PATH="$PATH:~/.composer/vendor/bin"`

-1. From joomla-console root (/path/to/joomla-console), run Composer to fetch dependencies.
+1. Verify the installation

-    `$ composer install`
+ `$ joomla --version`

-For available options, try running:
+1. For available options, run:

-    joomla --list
+  `$ joomla --list`

 Usage
 -----

 ### Create Sites